-Jyoti Shah is a Consultant Urological Surgeon at Burton Hospitals NHS Foundation Trust in the West Midlands where she has a specialist interest in general urology, prostate cancer, innovative techniques and teaching.
-She has established a unique one-stop PSA clinic, undertakes prostate biopsies, performs a one stop haematuria clinic as well as general urology clinics.
+Jyoti Shah is a Consultant Urological Surgeon at University Hospitals of Derby and Burton, NHS Foundation Trust in the Midlands where she has a specialist interest in general urology, prostate cancer, innovative techniques and teaching.
+She has established a unique one-stop PSA clinic, undertakes prostate biopsies, performs a one-stop haematuria clinic as well as general urology clinics.

-She reviews for 12 International journals and regularly writes peer reviewed articles.
+Ms Shah reviews for 12 International journals and regularly writes peer-reviewed articles.
 Ms Shah has published extensively with 63 peer-reviewed publications in International journals, 9 Book chapters, and has authored four books.
 Her recent release ‘How to get your paper published’ co-edited with Pippa Smart was originally a series run by the Royal College of Surgeons (RCS) Annals publications.
 She is on the training faculty of the RCS.

-Her current series with RCS is about leadership and how the NHS can benefit by learning from the best in other professions.
+Her series of articles for the RCS explored the role of leadership and how the NHS can benefit by learning from the best in professions outside the medical field.
 Her work with the RCS and Medical Woman has allowed her to interview prominent individuals including Amanda Wakeley OBE, Fashion Designer; Sir Clive Woodward, Rugby Union Coach and World Cup Winner; Tess Gerritsen, international best-selling novelist and physician; Niall Dickson, CEO of General Medical Council; Admiral Sir Trevor Soar, former Commander in Chief of the Royal Navy and Vijaya Nath, a leadership specialist with the Leadership Foundation and formerly with the Kings Fund.

 Having graduated from Charing Cross Hospital, she completed her postgraduate urological training in London before working as a Locum Urological Surgeon at Kingston Hospital and St. George’s Hospital.
 She was appointed a substantive consultant in 2008 at Burton Hospital.

 Ms Shah has undertaken a Postgraduate Diploma in Medical Education and is a GMC accredited educational supervisor.
 She is an educational supervisor to an FY1 at Burton Hospital.
-She is a Postgraduate tutor for simulation and an examiner for final MBBS at Leicester Medical School.
+She is a Postgraduate tutor for simulation and an examiner for final MBBS at Leicester Medical School (2015-2018).
 She is an assessor for the Royal College of Surgeons and travels around the country as college representative at urology consultant interviews.
 She has been invited by University of the West Indies to teach students on current medical practices.

-- DMSA: Diploma in History of Medicine, Society of Apothecaries
+Maccabean Prize for Diploma in History of Medicine, Society of Apothecaries Exam (2002)